MikeDigitize/Animator-ES6/README.md

 Animator.setStyles(p, ninjaRules);

 /**
-  * Or as part of a sequence.
+  * Or set the style rule as part of a sequence.
   */

 Animator.animation({